Visit Krakow

 How To Get From Kraków To Warsaw By Coach

 The coach is the cheapest method and also quite convenient.
 These leave twice an hour from the Dworzec Autobusowy in Kraków, just next to the train station.
 You can get off at a number of stops once you reach Warsaw.
 Prices vary considerably and are typically less than 32zł (9€) each way.
 Coaches are modern and comfortable.
 The downside is that the journey time is roughly 4.5 hours, compared to almost half that for the train.
-Check with a service like 12go for prices and timetables.
+Check with a service like 12go for bus timetables and prices.

 Check Krakow Hotel Availability